Endowments -- Building an Enduring Legacy

-The live butterfly exhibit is one of our Museum's most popular attractions.
-The enchantment of the butterflies touches every visitor regardless of age, sex, or cultural background.
-Because of its magical appeal, the butterfly exhibit is also a great teaching tool—about science, the fabulously rich world of insects, and the intricate web of ecology.
-Landscaping needs, special staffing requirements, and the acquisition and care for live animals make Butterflies Alive! an exceptionally expensive exhibit to mount.
-A named fund to support these costs would ensure that the magic of this extraordinary display consistently reaches the hearts and minds of children age 1-100.
+Butterflies Alive! exhibit is one of our most popular attractions.
+The enchantment of the butterflies touches every visitor regardless of age, sex, or cultural back-ground.
+Because of its magical appeal, this exhibit is a great teaching tool—about science, the fabulously rich world of insects, and the intricate web of ecology.
+Landscaping needs, special staffing requirements, and the acquisition and care for live animals make it an expensive exhibit to mount.
+A fund to support these costs would ensure that the magic of this extraordinary display consistently reaches the hearts and minds of children age 1-100.